washingtonpost/data-school-vaccination-rates/README.md

 **[U.S. vaccination rates are plunging.
 Look up where your school stands.](https://www.washingtonpost.com/tklink)**

 ### HOW TO USE THIS DATA
+### Data Included
+There are four files included in this repo.
+Details on how the data was obtained, cleaned and filtered can be found in the methodology below.
+There are no plans to update this data.
+* County-level vaccination rates:
+* School-level vaccination rates:
+  * Kansas:
+* Data Dictionary:

 ### Vaccination Rate Data
 To investigate vaccination rates at U.S. schools, reporters sought out school-level MMR (measles, mumps, and rubella) vaccination rates and exemption data for kindergartners from all 50 states and D.C.
 To analyze how the pandemic affected rates, we examined the academic years 2018-2019, 2019-2020, 2023-2024 and 2024-2025.
 Data was gathered from publicly available government websites or through public records requests filed with state and local agencies.